NethServer/ns8-metrics/README.md

 ### Customimze alert rules

+All alert rules are defined in the `rules.d` directory.
+Files can't be modified directly and will be overwritten on module update.

-You can add custom alert rules by creating a custom rule file in the `rules.d` directory.
+You can create a custom rule by adding the configuration to redis.
 A very curated list of rules can be found at [Awesome Prometheus alerts](https://samber.github.io/awesome-prometheus-alerts/).

 To add a rule, enter the module, then create a rule file and reload the module: